Interested in other areas of Sightsavers? Visit Sightsavers.org

 About Sightsavers’ campaigning

 Why do we campaign?
-Because we know a more fair and just world is possible.
+Because we know a fairer world is possible.
 And if we work together, we can make it a reality.

-• We run national campaigns in countries to raise awareness about disability inclusion and achieve lasting policy change
+• We run global, regional and national campaigns to raise awareness and call for disability rights.

 Meet our campaigners